-I first shared this post three years ago when I was approaching the four year milestone of Dominic’s leaving for Heaven.
+I first shared this post in 2018 when I was approaching the four year milestone of Dominic’s leaving for Heaven.

 By that time most folks who knew me when he died had relegated that part of my story to some ancient past that surely I was over by now.
 I’d met others who had no clue my heart skipped a beat on a regular basis because one of my children was buried in the churchyard down the road.